marcelauliano/MitoHiFi/README.md

 ### Dependencies

 - BLAST+ (makeblastdb and blastn) have to be installed and export to your PATH
-- mitoFinder: has to be installed [mitoFinder](https://github.com/RemiAllio/MitoFinder) and export to your PATH
+- MitoFinder: has to be installed [mitoFinder](https://github.com/RemiAllio/MitoFinder) and export to your PATH
 - Biopython
 - Python Pandas